alifsemi/alif_ml-embedded-evaluation-kit/model_conditioning_examples/Readme.md

 ## Quantization

 Most machine learning models are trained using 32bit floating point precision.
-However, Arm Ethos NPU performs calculations in 8bit integer precision.
-As a result, it is required that any model you wish to deploy on Arm Ethos NPU is first fully quantized to 8bits.
+However, Arm® Ethos-U NPU performs calculations in 8bit integer precision.
+As a result, it is required that any model you wish to deploy on Arm® Ethos-U NPU is first fully quantized to 8bits.

 TensorFlow provides two methods of quantization and the scripts in this folder will demonstrate these: